rrirower/DP2SceneGraphWizard/README.md

 Your system must meet the following minimum requirements to use the DP2SceneGraph Wizard tool.
 * 64-bit Windows 10 or higher.
 * .Net 7 framework.
-* xx MB Hard disk space.
+* 30 MB Hard disk space.

 # Installation